It seems there is more interest in sunsets than sunrises.

 their dark forms conjured up imagery of contorted creatures with outreaching

 claws.
-The forest resembled a mobbing of
+The forest resembled a mobbing of monsters, fixed and patient, awaiting

-monsters, fixed and patient, awaiting the approach of some unsuspecting victim.
-When a breeze blew through the treetops,
+the approach of some unsuspecting victim.
+When a breeze blew through the

-those warped branches leaned over as though stretching to grasp at prey.
-The congestion of trees made it difficult to
+treetops, those warped branches leaned over as though stretching to grasp at

-easy for Eena’s imagination to run wild.
+place, it was easy for Eena’s imagination to run wild.

 She

 ambled aimlessly, keeping close to a hint of a dirt trail.
-The silence of the night unfortunately was not
+The silence of the

-peaceful.
-The spell from the dragon’s
+night unfortunately was not peaceful.
+The spell from the dragon’s kiss had worn

-sweet dreams—and her awareness of the recent tragedy had returned.
+her awareness of the recent tragedy had returned.

 Angelle

 was dead.
-Drowned while alone at the
+Drowned while alone at the river.

 Worry

-concerned for Ian who had only recently been reunited with the victim, a woman to
+dominated Eena’s thoughts.
+She was concerned for Ian who had only recently been

-whom he had been promised in childhood.
+reunited with the victim, a woman to whom he had been promised in childhood.
+Eena’s

-Eena’s heart bled for Ian, dreading the upcoming funeral.
-She also sorrowed for his parents and for Angelle’s
+heart bled for Ian, dreading the upcoming funeral.
+She also sorrowed for his

-only surviving family member, a sister named Nischeen.
-She could hear her earthly father’s voice
+Nischeen.
+She could hear her earthly father’s voice echoing a truth from her

-echoing a truth from her youth: “Hey, honey, life’s not fair.
+honey, life’s not fair.
 Get used to it.”
-But this seemed to delve far beneath “unfair,”
+But this seemed to delve far

-mocking her present challenges with the death of an innocent girl.
-It was a brutal sucker punch.
+beneath “unfair,” mocking her present challenges with the death of an innocent

 Eena

-inhaled deeply, an attempt to feel something on the inside other than the acidic,
+inhaled deeply, an attempt to feel something on the inside other than the

-searing pain burning through her guts.
+acidic, searing pain burning through her guts.
+She hurt.
+Her head, her stomach,

 her heart, even the marrow of her bones seemed to ache within every limb.
-Ian hurt too—horribly.
-She could sense it through the mental
+Ian

-remedy for a broken heart, however.
-None
+shared.
+There was no remedy for a broken heart, however.
+None her charmed

-her charmed necklace, the dragon’s soul, could offer.
+necklace, the dragon’s soul, could offer.

 She